eatonphil/bsdscheme/README.md

 # BSDScheme

-This is a Scheme interpreter written in D intended to eventually target Scheme R7RS.
+This is a Scheme implementation written in D intended to eventually target Scheme R7RS.
+There is an interpreter backend which is more mature and there is a compiler backend that targets D.

 ## Installation